ahmadajmi/rtl-article/README.md

 <link rel="stylesheet" href="css/#{def-direction}-app.css">
 ```

 The if statement above and the file name variable is just a Pseudocode[pseudocode] and it will depend on your template engine and your server side configuration.
-So ask your smart fellow developer to help you on this or search for Google based on your technology to do it.
+Ask your smart fellow developer to help you on this or search for Google based on your technology to do it.

 ### Working with Helper Classes and Templates